Unity-Technologies/2d-extras/Documentation~/PipelineTile.md

 # Pipeline Tile

-A Pipeline Tile take into consideration its orthogonal neighboring tiles and displays a Sprite depending on whether the neighboring Tile is the same Tile as itself, and the number of Tiles bordering it.
+A Pipeline Tile take into consideration its orthogonal neighboring tiles and displays a Sprite depending on whether the neighboring Tile is the same Tile as itself and the number of Tiles bordering it.

 ## Properties